VootlaSaiCharan/chatroom-1/README.md

 ## License

-This project is licensed under the **Goldencat Chatroom License**.
+This project is licensed under the **vootlasaicharanhatroom License**.
 You may use, modify, and distribute the software for personal, non-commercial use.
 Commercial use requires prior approval from the creator.

 For more details, see the [LICENSE](./License.md) file.

 ## Contact

-For permissions related to commercial use or any questions, please contact: Code With Goldencat (codingwithgoldencat@gmail.com)
+For permissions related to commercial use or any questions, please contact: Code With vootlasaicharan
 ## Contributions

 Contributions are welcome!
 Feel free to open an issue or submit a pull request to improve the project.